Bayesian parameter estimation using conditional variational autoencoders for gravitational-wave astronomy: Methods

 The recognition function network $q_{\phi}$ is very similar to the $r_{\theta_1}$ network with only 2 differences.
 The network takes as input the $y$ time-series and the true signal parameters $x$, however, only the $y$ data is passed through the one-dimensional convolutional layers.
 Only after the final convolutional layer where the output is flattened is the $x$ data appended.
 It is then this compound time-series data ``feature-space'' and true signal parameters that are processed using the remaining fully-connected layers.
 The second difference is that the output of the network defines a \emph{single-modal} (diagonal) $n_z$-dimensional Gaussian.
-We label these parameters as $\mu_{q}$ containing $n_z=10$ means and log-covariances.
+We label these parameters as $\mu_{q}$ containing $n_z=15$ means and log-covariances.
 The rationale behind this choice is that since the $q_{\phi}$ distribution is conditional on the true signal parameters, there should be no ambiguity as to which mode in the latent space that a particular time-series belongs to.

-The decoder network $r_{\theta_2}$ is identical in structure to the $q_{\phi}$ network but with a difference in the form of their outputs.
 The $r_{\theta_2}$ output represents the parameters ($\mu_{r_2}$) that govern an $n_x$-dimensional distribution in the physical parameter space and we have carefully chosen appropriate distributions for each of the physical parameters.
-For the luminosity distance, the binary inclination, and the time of coalescence we have adopted truncated Gaussian distributions where the truncation occurs at the predefined prior boundaries of the respective parameter space dimensions.
-For the component masses we have adopted conditional truncated Gaussians where the conditional aspect is to ensure that $m_{1}\geq m_{2}$\footnote{This additional complication of requiring conditional decoder output distributions could be avoided if a different mass parameterisation were chosen, e.g., total mass and symmetric mass ratio.}.
-Had we chosen to explicitly infer the coalescence phase and polarisation angles, independent von Mises distributions would be applied to capture the periodic nature of these parameters.
+For the two component masses, luminosity distance, the binary inclination, the time of coalescence, and spin parameters $a_1,a_2,\Theta_1,\Theta_2$ we have adopted truncated Gaussian distributions where the truncation occurs at the predefined prior boundaries of the respective parameter space dimensions.
+Independent von Mises distributions are applied for the polarization angle, phase, and spin parameters $\phi_{12},\phi_{jl}$ in order to capture the periodic nature of these parameters.
 Finally, we use the von Mises-Fisher distribution to model the right ascension and declination (sky) parameters.
+Each cyclic parameter is represented as two predicted numbers in an abstract 2D plane, whereby the angle between the two numbers is representative of each cyclic parameter value.
+This 2D representation is beneficial because there are no boundaries in this space and thus it is easier for the neural network to produce predictions which lie on the wrapped edges of the periodic bounds of each cyclic parameter.